k-int/folio-grails-module-demo/README.md

 With this config should cause an fgm_resource table to appear in the default schema of your postgres folio user.
 Check this out with

     psql -h your.pg.host -U folio

+Useful postgres commands
+  \dn - List schemas
+  \dt - List schemas
+  set schema 'schemaname'; - use schemaname as the default schema, don't look in public set search_path schema-1,public;  - Look in schema-1 first, then in public

 Where your.pg.host may be localhost or wherever you run postgres.
 The folio password in the default setup is folio. \dt and \d fdm_resource should respond below